eXpServer/expserver.github.io/docs/roadmap/phase-1/stage-6.md

 } xps_loop_handle_type_t;
 ```

-Each handle can be associated with either a TCP client or a TCP server. `xps_loop_handle_type_t type` is utilized for this purpose. `void *item` is a pointer to an object of `xps_server_t` or `xps_client_t`, depending on what the handle is created for.
+Each handle can be associated with either a TCP client or a TCP server, as mentioned before.
+But how do we figure out which one of them the handle represents? `xps_loop_handle_type_t type` is utilized for this purpose. `void *item` is a pointer to an instance of `xps_server_t` or `xps_client_t`, depending on what the handle is created for.

+So instead of using objects of `xps_server_t` and `xps_client_t`, we will use `xps_loop_handle_s`.
+We can typecast `void *item` member in the object of `xps_loop_handle_s` to `xps_server_t` or `xps_client_t` depending on `xps_loop_handle_type_t type`.

-Fill out the create and destroy functions associated with handles.
+With this information, try to fill out the create and destroy functions associated with handles.
 The **function signatures** are given below.

 > ::: tip NOTE
 > A function signature outlines the essential details of a function including its name, parameters, return type, and a brief description of its purpose.
 This signature serves as a reference for how the function should be called and what it does, without detailing the implementation.
+You will be seeing a lot of these from now onwards.
 > :::

 - expserver/core/xps_loop.c